ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

 <h3>4.
-The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to Empathy Mapping in UX/UI - <a href="https://medium.com/@kumarisakshi9595/a-guide-to-empathy-mapping-in-ux-ui-7eeae0570ebe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Consagoustech`**
+✍️ **posted by `Kumarisakshi`**

-<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
-By utilizing proprietary dynamics…</blockquote>
+<blockquote>In the field of UX/UI design, empathy mapping is a powerful tool that allows designers to better understand and connect with their users…</blockquote>

 <h3>5.
 7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>